pimsmath/vxml_site/content/projects/topological/index.md

   - rayan
 draft: false
 summary: |
-  In this project, students will look at the subspaces preserved by matrices.
-  This has applications in linear algebra, control theory and statistical inference and is also theoretically significant.
+  Topological Data Analysis (TDA) applies classical methods of algebraic topology to investigate and make inferences about the topology of (possibly large/complex) data sets.
+In this project, students will learn the fundamentals of topological data analysis and apply them to areas of current interest at the interface of geometry, topology and physics.
 url_code: ""
 url_pdf: ""
 url_slides: ""